-Being a refugee is, ultimately, a frame of mind.
-A frame that, all the way from the first liberating breath on a territory viscerally defined by an absence of existential threats, differentiates.
+Ultimately, being a refugee is a frame of mind.
+A frame that, all the way from the first liberating breath on a territory defined by the absence of existential threat, differentiates.
 A frame cutting both ways—compelling one not only to self-reflect and retreat within, but also to observe outwardly and look for an interpretation of why one’s newly-found surroundings are so different.
-On the one hand, a predicament that bestows a detached critical perspective on host country’s affairs, yet, on the other, a predicament which one guiltily and soul-crushingly abhors since it reeks of ungratefulness towards a nation that offered help and asked for nothing in return.
+On the one hand, it's a predicament that bestows a detached and often overly critical perspective on host country’s affairs, yet, on the other, a predicament which one guiltily detests since daring to criticize reeks of ungratefulness for the help that the nation offered and asked nothing in return.

 In 1992, the year the fighting broke out in Bosnia, my parents were just another typical couple among the pre-war twenty-somethings.
-Their off-to-a-good start newlywed lives, manifested by the two blond-haired preschoolers running around the living room, were a unique contribution to the generational testimony of the ’80s socialist Yugoslavia.
+Their off-to-a-good start newlywed lives, manifested by the two blond-haired preschoolers running around the living room, were their distinct contribution to the generational testimony of the ’80s socialist Yugoslavia.
 They had it all: a prospering restaurant; a house with a spacious backyard and a creek under its windows; friends; savings; a familial safety net—and a bright future within grasp.
-By the sheer force of their will, my parents have molded their circumstance into reality that many an enamored Yugoslav couple dreamt of; and they did not plan on letting go of their grip on it.
-This family life, calmly unfolding all around them, was real and no one of a sane mind would doubt it’s longevity — a longevity seemingly categorically irreconcilable with the threat of an armed conflict and ethnic cleansing that the whole world was about to watch on live TV only a few days later.
+By the sheer force of their will my parents have molded their modest circumstance into reality that many an enamored Yugoslav couple only dreamed of.
+This family life calmly unfolding all around them was real and no one of a sane mind would doubt its longevity; a a tranquility at odds with the threat of an armed conflict and ethnic cleansing that the whole world was about to watch on live TV only a few days later.

-Propaganda, radicals and unyielding, nationalistically principled exclamations of the power-hungry politicians and generals were slowly inching towards Sarajevo.
-Reports of forced displacement, property confiscations and deaths multiplied, nevertheless the multiethnic and idealistic capital of Bosnia and Herzegovina simply couldn’t fathom the eventuality of one ethnic group fighting another after four decades of peace and coöperation.
+And all the while the hateful words and unyielding generals were inching towards Sarajevo, and reports of emptied villages and deaths multiplied on our television sets, the multiethnic capital of Bosnia simply couldn’t fathom the eventuality of one ethnic group fighting another after four decades of peace and coöperation.

 Day by day the situation worsens and we realize we cannot stay in Serbia any longer.
 My dad’s aunt that lives in Germany offers to put us up at her seaside house on the Island of Rab in Croatia and, after a convoluted mess of borrowing relatives’ cars and sleeping over at their places in Zagreb and Ljubljana, we finally arrive safe and sound.

-Some locals don’t hesitate and share with us their belief that we are making this war business up and that our being on their island is solely to take advantage of the free swims and the nice vistas of the shores lined with palm trees.
-Not even the opening of a Red Cross emergency station, where me and my brother are given double-breasted winter coats donated by caring Italian families, manages to convince them of our predicament’s precariousness.
-We don’t blame them as not even us fully comprehend what’s going on.
+Some locals don’t hesitate and eagerly share with us their theory that the war is actually made up and that our being on their island is solely to take advantage of the free swims and the nice vistas of the shores lined with palm trees.
+Not even the opening of a Red Cross emergency station, where me and my brother are given double-breasted winter coats donated by caring Italian families, manages to convince them of our predicament.
+We are taken aback but don’t blame them as not even we fully comprehend what’s going on.
 My father wants to go back to fight for our lost life, for our house and for everything we left behind, but ultimately realizes his own mortality and choses to try securing his children’s future.

-We eat the Red Cross spaghetti with ketchup every day.
-Winter at the seaside house is unbearable: the freezing damp wind keeps on blowing through the inch-wide gaps between the floor and badly insulated French doors and we continually try to stuff them with coarse blankets received from charity.
-Someone scrounges an electric heater which we crowd around for weeks at an end.
+We eat Red Cross spaghetti with ketchup every day.
+Winter at the seaside house is unbearable: the freezing damp wind keeps on blowing through the inch-wide gaps between the floor and badly insulated French doors while we continually try to stuff them with donated blankets made of coarse felt.
+Someone scrounges an electric heater which we crowd around for weeks at end.

 We have no money—and getting a job is next to impossible.
-My grandma’s Slovak roots prove to be a blessing as she is able to contact an acquaintance at Matica Slovenská, a cultural institution of the country, and persuades a clerk to fax us an invitation letter to enter the country.
+My grandma’s ethnic roots in Slovakia prove to be a blessing as she is able to contact an acquaintance in the country and persuades a clerk to fax us an invitation letter.
 We arrive to Slovakia in a blue van on December 26th 1992.
 We’re not sure about anything as our lives are defined by existential stress: we don’t know the country; there is no time or capacity for self-reflection, philosophy, understanding, thought-out stances or rational reactions.
 We have lost everything and are forced to start from scratch in a country the language of which we don’t speak, the habits of which are unfamiliar to us, and which itself does not know where it’s headed after going through the Velvet Revolution.

 And all of this is playing out in the midst of a peculiar historical constellation.
 While Slovakia just recently split peacefully with Czech Republic, Yugoslavia experiences a disintegration leading to a violent war filled with victims and confused refugees.
 Reality is being shaped by bizarre analogies of two stupefied cultures going through an existential re-birth among which thousands of families find themselves between a rock and a hard place.
-We are all looking for a safe spot under the sun: Yugoslavia by way of a bloody conflict, Slovakia by trying to ease the friction between the totalitarianism and an unexperienced democracy marred by organized crime.
+We are all looking for a safe spot under the sun: Yugoslavia by way of a bloody conflict, Slovakia by trying to ease the friction between the totalitarianism and an inexperienced democracy marred by organized crime.
 The space that we shared was, in a way, analogous for all of us: filled with uncertainty and hazy future prospects.
-Admittedly, these are bizarre analogies, but ultimately, historical perspective has a strange way of binding together things seemingly diametrically disparate.

-And those of us who ended up in Germany or Austria, or as in our case, Slovakia, the war forced to give up worldly possessions, our trust in the system, dreamed-up lives —and bullied us into starting from the real, hunger-fueled square one.
-It strong-armed us into asking for charity from strangers; into overcoming our pride for a chance to survive; into ignoring the feelings of estrangement, uprooting and historical injustice perpetrated on us; into ignoring biting remarks of resentful individuals and the obstructions of the system; and, ultimately, into forgiving in the most difficult of places since living with hate is not living at all.
+And those of us who ended up in Germany or Austria, or as in our case, Slovakia, the war forced to give up worldly possessions, our trust in the system, dreams of future—and bullied us into starting from the real, hunger-fueled square one.
+It strong-armed us into asking for charity from strangers; into overcoming our pride for a chance to survive; into ignoring the feelings of estrangement, uprooting and historical injustice perpetrated on us; into ignoring biting remarks of resentful individuals and the obstructions of the system; and, ultimately, into the heartbreaking act of forgiving since living with hate is not living at all.
 And us, the children of the refugees, the war relegated to a life of hybrid identities belonging a bit everywhere, yet not really here, nor there.